cristian-sima/Wisply/README.md

 11. Update the file `conf/database/default.json` with the details of this databse (username, password)
 12. Double click `/util/windows/Start bee go tool.bat`
 13. You are now running Wisply!

+## Update Wisply

+Wisply is evolving and you may want to get your last version on your server, but you do not want to install each time a realease is available.
+Thus, in order to update Wisply please follow these steps:

+1. Open a terminal windows
+2. Type `go get -u github.com/cristian-sima/Wisply`
+3. If there was no message shown, it means the update was successful

+The update is not affecting the current configuration (information about database, about server) and does not delete the existing data from database.
+ **Note** In case the new version has a different SQL schema, there is a need to install the application again